cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/laidback/_index.md

 ---
-title: Our Clans
+title: Laid-Back Clans
 subtitle: ''
-description: 'We offer the following types of clans:'
+description: We like to win but have fun doing it.
 draft: false
 basic:
   name: Clash of Clans